carmonalab/TILPRED/README.md

 TILPRED is an R Package for the classification of tumor-infiltrating T lymphocytes (TILs) from single-cell RNA-seq data.

+**Note:** We recommend to use our newest package [ProjecTILs](https://github.com/carmonalab/ProjecTILs), that enables not only accurate classification of murine and human T cell subtypes/states, but also scRNA-seq data embedding onto curated reference T cell atlases and additional advanced functionalities.

 `TILPRED` is a logistic regression-based classifier that reads a [SingleCellExperiment](https://doi.org/doi:10.18129/B9.bioc.SingleCellExperiment) object containing CD8 T cell profiles and assigns to each cell a probability score of belonging to any of the following reference CD8 TIL transcriptomic states:

 * _Exhausted_: a.k.a terminally exhausted cells, associated with terminal differentiation in the context of sustained antigenic stimulation.
 Phenotypically characterized by co-expression of inhibitory receptors PD-1(_Pdcd1_), TIM3(_Havcr2_), CD39(_Entpd1_), cytotoxic molecules (e.g. _Gzmb_) and lack of Tcf1 (_Tcf7_) expression